 Knowledge Management is the component of the Service Transition level of ITSM:

-This approach has 5 phases each having process and sub-process that must be carried out very efficiently.
-The five (5) phases are:
+This approach has 5 phases, each having a process and sub-process that must be carried out very efficiently.
+The five (5) steps are:

-- Service Strategy: This strategy is established by executive-level managers as per their immediate and long-term needs of the business.
+- Service Strategy: Executive-level managers establish this strategy as per their immediate and long-term needs of the business.

 - Service Design: IT personnel operate to design the services as per the organization’s goals and objectives.

 - Service Transition: This approach builds the gap between design and service operation.

 - Continuous service enhancement.

 The three (3) main streams of Knowledge Management are:

 - Sharing knowledge and experiences.

 The objective is to empower organizational learning and create an enlightened civilization.